lakshaykakkar/lakshaykakkar.github.io/content/authors/admin/_index.md

 ## About Me

-I am currently employed as an Assistant Manager IT at Airports Authority of India since 2019.
-Apart from my professional pursuits, I am pursuing research as part of my enrolment at Indian Institute of Technology, Delhi in the MS(Research) programme.
-I am fortunate to be advised by Prof. Srikanta Bedathur for my thesis.
+Motivated IT professional with four years of experience at Airports Authority of India and a strong academic grounding at IIT Delhi.
+I build data products that bridge public infrastructure and responsible AI—spanning analytics dashboards, fair machine learning systems, and diffusion-model research for aviation use cases.
+I enjoy collaborating on projects that improve operational efficiency while remaining transparent and equitable.